High Contrast Mode:

 Rachel Gearing

-a woman running in a race
+a person in a red shirt

 Rachel Gearing